North Korean leader Kim visits China, meets President Xi

 Posts about unusual traffic jams and security in Dalian popped up on Chinese social media.

-China is North Korea’s most important economic and diplomatic backer, despite its anger over Pyongyang’s repeated nuclear and missile tests.
-China has supported tough U.N. sanctions against the North, its Cold War-era ally.

-But the two sides have stepped up engagement since Trump surprised the world in March by saying he would be willing to meet Kim, signaling the possibility of a major breakthrough in nuclear tensions with North Korea.

-Reporting by Michael Martina, Tony Munroe, Christian Shepherd and Se Young Lee in BEIJING and Heekyong Yang, Josh Smith, Ju-min Park and Haejin Choi in SEOUL; Editing by Robert Birsel, Clarence Fernandez and Peter Graff
+Reporting by Michael Martina, Tony Munroe, Christian Shepherd and Se Young Lee in BEIJING and Heekyong Yang, Josh Smith, Ju-min Park and Haejin Choi in SEOUL; Additional reporting by David Brunnstrom and David Alexander in WASHINGTON; writing by Robert Birsel, Clarence Fernandez; editing by Peter Graff and Grant McCool